judah-axelrod/Baseball-Research/Hit-Probability-Model/README.md

-Code and Write-up are provided for a hit probability modeling exercise using Trackman data.
-As Trackman data is generally not publicly available, I omit the full dataset here.
+Code and write-up are provided for a hit probability modeling analysis using Trackman data.
+As the data is generally not publicly available, I omit the full dataset here.